Aerosols, Droplets, Fomites: What We Know About Transmission Of COVID-19

 By now, it's common knowledge that the coronavirus can be spread by being in close contact with someone who's infected and then breathing in their respiratory droplets.
 Or by touching a contaminated surface and rubbing your eyes, nose or mouth.

-An open letter signed by 239 researchers addressed to the World Health Organization, published Monday in Clinical Infectious Diseases, calls for attention and guidance around a third route of transmission: tiny respiratory particles that float in the air and are called "aerosols."
+An open letter signed by 239 researchers addressed to the World Health Organization, published Monday in Clinical Infectious Diseases, calls for attention and guidance around a third route of transmission: tiny respiratory particles that float in the air and are called aerosols.
 They could be responsible for infecting someone who comes along and breathes them in.

-Researchers are actively debating the importance of aerosol transmission, and whether precautionary approaches should be taken even without clear answers about its role in the spread of the coronavirus.
+Researchers are actively debating the importance of aerosol transmission and whether precautionary approaches should be taken even without clear answers about its role in the spread of the coronavirus.

 "The ratio is something we need to figure out," says Kimberly Prather, an atmospheric chemist at Scripps Institution of Oceanography, who signed the letter to WHO.